-Reality: The PRC claims Tibetans are among 56 ethnic nationalities (2b) bound together by a common destiny (2c).
-This fabrication, rooted in China's deep historical ethnocentrism, became the foundation for China's colonization of Tibet and other neighboring territories (2d).
+Reality: The PRC claims Tibetans are among 55 ethnic nationalities bound together by a common destiny (2b).
+This fabrication, rooted in China's deep historical ethnocentrism, became the foundation for China's colonization of Tibet and other neighboring territories (2c).
 Tibet is not only a clearly defined nation, but the government of Tibet fulfilled the criteria of a sovereign state three decades before the founding of the PRC.
-Prior to the invasion, Tibetans and Chinese had little to no contact and China did not formally exercise control over Tibet (2e).
-China's leaders however classified Tibetans as 'barbaric uncivilized' peoples that should be 'assimilated or eliminated' (2f).
+Prior to the invasion, Tibetans and Chinese had little to no contact and China did not formally exercise control over Tibet (2d).
+China's leaders however classified Tibetans as 'barbaric uncivilized' peoples that should be 'assimilated or eliminated' (2e).
 Tibetans, fiercely proud and independent, showed no signs of assimilating and thus the CCP pursued policies to eliminate the Tibetan nation.

 China Says: "We must build up a Great Wall in our fight against separatism and safeguard the unity of the motherland, and push Tibet's basic stability towards long-term stability" Hu Jintao (3a).

 Reality: After 60 years China still relies on military and paramilitary control of Tibet, control which is stepped up around sensitive anniversaries.
 Mass protests have continued across Tibetan areas since 2008, for example in eastern Tibet during 2014 in protest at the detention of abbot Khenpo Kartse.
 There are currently at least 824 political prisoners in Tibet (3b).
-China now spends more on public security almost doubled and for the last four years has exceeded the national defence budget (3c).
-China has never accounted for the thousands it detained in 2008 the numerous deaths resulting from its security measures (3d), for example in August 2014 at least 10 Tibetans were injured when Chinese security forces opened fire on an unarmed gathering.
+Between 2008 and 2013, China’s national spending on public security almost doubled and for the last four years has exceeded the national defence budget (3c).
+China has never accounted for the thousands it detained in 2008, or the numerous deaths resulting from its security measures (3d), for example in August 2014 at least 10 Tibetans were injured when Chinese security forces opened fire on an unarmed gathering.
 Three of those were confirmed to have died of their wounds after being denied medical treatment (3e).

 Reality: Despite vast investment in the TAR - with fixed-asset investment in the region expected to surpass 130 billion yuan in 2015 (4b) - these funds mainly benefit Chinese migrants and have actually contributed to the economic marginalisation of Tibetans.
 Andrew Fischer, an economist specialising in development who analysed Chinese government statistics calls Tibet's growth 'ethnically exclusionary' (4c).
 The speed and scale of Han Chinese migration onto the Tibetan plateau, and the unequal business and employment opportunities this migration creates, were some of the driving forces behind protests in Lhasa in 2008.

 China Says: "We are in the midst of a fierce struggle involving blood and fire, a life and death struggle with the Dalai clique," TAR Party Secretary, Zhang Qingli.
 TAR Chairman Jampa Phuntsog was quoted by China Daily as saying the majority of Tibetan people do not want the Dalai Lama to return (5a).